 When launched, the application will open a special folder on your computer where Windows stores images for use with Spotlight.
 It will then search trough this folder and copy any landscape high resolution images into a folder of your choice.

 The default copy folder is set to

 Once the images have been copied it will assign one of them (at random) as your current Windows wallpaper.

 Simply launch the application and any newfound Spotlight images will be copied and your wallpaper changed.
 If you used the default settings when installing the application it will also be launched when Windows starts.

-There is currently no UI for configuring the application, instead open and
+There is currently no UI for configuring the application, instead open and modify the file

 Per default Spotlight Wallpaper will change your wallpaper every time Windows is restarted.
 This will disable any slideshow folder you have configured.
 Since version 1.0.3 you can easily turn this feature off during installation.